 So let’s talk about how to stop being afraid of investing in the stock market right here and now.

-3 Ways to Stop Being Afraid of Investing in the Stock Market
+3 Fears to Overcome to Stop Being Afraid to Invest in the Stock Market

-Which means that there is almost endless information to consume about things like investing!
-This in turn means you have endless tools to quash that fear of investing in the stock market, because someone, somewhere, has the answer you seek.
+This means that there is almost endless information to consume about things like investing!
+This, in turn, means you have endless tools to quash that fear of investing in the stock market, because someone, somewhere, has the answer you seek.

 The trick here is to figure out what question you’re really asking.
 Are you actually saying “I do not know anything about the stock market in general” or are you saying “I do not believe myself to be a good money manager?”